10 Most Common Wedding Invitation Mistakes Couples Make

 Picking out your stationery is one of the most important tasks of wedding planning.
 The invitation gives your guests a glimpse into the festivities to come—plus all the need-to-know-info.
 There are some things you should pay special attention to before signing off on those invites.
 We asked the pros about the most common stationery mistakes to-be-weds make, so you don't make them yourselves.

 Mistake #1: Trying to Incorporate Every Aspect of the Wedding Into the Invitation Design

-While it's good to give your stationery a personal element (like your venue's amazing chandelier), less is more.
+While it's good to give your stationery a personal element (like including an illustration of your venue's amazing chandelier), less really is more.
 In other words, while you may love the lace pattern of your dress, the architectural elements of your venue and your floral arrangements equally, you can't include all of these in the same design.
 Instead, work with your stationer to choose one.

 Mistake #2: Missing Typos

 Ask your grammatically inclined friends to look over the invitation proof and read it carefully.
 You'd be surprised at what you could miss.
 We've actually heard about a bride who accidentally spelled her groom's name wrong and didn't notice until the invitations were printed and shipped out to guests (even though the bride and groom and both their parents reviewed and approved the proof).
 Take a note from copy editors and read from right to left so you don't accidentally gloss over a mistake.

 We're all about making invites pop with bold and bright colors (think: a yellow chevron pattern or pink dahlia motif), but don't get carried away.
 Always balance bright colors with something neutral, and make sure the text is visible.
 Kristy Rice of Momental Designs suggests a palette of three to five colors, with one or two being neutral, such as ivory, white, gold or tan.